Dpdl-io/DpdlEngine/README.md

 The main nature of Dpdl is for enabling rapid prototyping, rapid development, code reuse and allow a high degree of portability while being simple, extensible and compact.
 Further, developers can benefit from the possibility to use multiple programming languages due to the fact that a vaster set of APIs are available for a given platform.
-Dpdl has also built-in constructs that enable dynamic code generation.
+Dpdl has also built-in constructs that enable dynamic code generation and provides also a dedicated plug-in for generative AI code

 The **`DpdlPacket`** data container is a highly optimized way to store, query and access data on devices that have limited memory and storage capabilities.